 We provide analog-intensive, mixed-signal solutions for use in a variety of electronic products in a broad range of applications for the IoT including connected home and security, industrial automation and control, smart metering, smart lighting, commercial building automation, consumer electronics, asset tracking and medical instrumentation.
-We are a supplier of wireless connectivity solutions for the IoT based on Zigbee®, sub-GHz proprietary technologies, Bluetooth®, Z-Wave®, Thread, and Wi-Fi®.
-We are also developing commercial and smart city wireless connectivity solutions using the Wi-SUN open LPWAN protocol.
+We have built a leading wireless development platform and product portfolio for the IoT based on Zigbee[®], sub-GHz proprietary technologies, Bluetooth[®], Z-Wave[®], Thread, and Wi-Fi[®].
+We have developed a fully integrated, certified Wi-SUN[®] solution simplifying Low Power Wide Area Network (LPWAN) deployment for smart cities.